Mari Pintau Beach, Sardinia: 7 Best Things To Know

 Mari Pintau Beach

 The shallow seabed and the very calm water make it a perfect spot for swimming.
-Water at this beach is usually calm, so it’s perfect for swimming.
+Water at this beach is usually calm, so it’s great for swimming.
+However, keep in mind that this is not a good spot to spend your day on mistral days, as the mistral hits the beach frontally making getting in the water almost impossible.

-This is a pebbly beach, so not the most comfortable spot if you are hoping to lay in soft sand.
-But as soon as you get in the water, pebbles give way to soft, fine sand that is lovely to walk on.
+Mari Pintau beach is a pebbly beach, so not the most comfortable spot if you are hoping to lay in soft sand.
+But as soon as you get in the water, pebbles give way to fine white sand that is lovely to walk on.

 TIP: Make sure to carry a beach-chair or a sun-bed for a more comfortable stay.
-Flip flops or rock shoes are also a must, as walking on the pebbles barefoot is painful.
+Flip flops or – even better – rock shoes are also a must, as walking on the pebbles barefoot is painful.

 GOOD TO KNOW: Despite the lack of sand to play with, children love this beach where the shallow, transparent waters are the ideal setting for a lot of fun, water games.

-The beach is fully serviced.
-Located on the trail that leads to the beach you will find a kiosk where you can get sandwiches, salads, ice-cream, quick yet tasty meals as well as snacks and all sorts of drinks.
+Mari Pintau Beach has all sorts of services.
+Located on the trail that leads from the main road to the beach you will find a kiosk where you can get sandwiches, salads, ice-cream, quick yet tasty meals as well as snacks and all sorts of drinks.

 How to get to Mari Pintau